nukelabasia/wmcp2017-WordPress/wp-content/plugins/google-maps/readme.txt

 5. You can see the plugin installed on Wordpress left menu

 Now you can set your Image Gallery options, images and use our Google Maps.

-If you think, that you found a bug in our [WordPress Google Maps](https://huge-it.com/google-map/) plugin or have any question contact us at [info@huge-it.com](mailto:info@huge-it.com)

 == Screenshots ==